socialpinpoint/api-social-pinpoint/v1/README.md

     ]

 ## Users
-Social Pinpoint does not require public users to create an account to interact with the site.
+Social Pinpoint Classic does not require public users to create an account to interact with the site.
 User accounts are only required for site Administrators so that they can login to the Admin site, have access to system setup, comment moderation and review and export system data.